houtan-ghaffari/Bird-SSL/README.md

 - `Few-shot data` for probing on few-shot setting in BirdSet

 For each data type, you have to download and then prepare the data before running the experiments.
 You can also download the checkpoints of the respective model and skip the intensive pretraining.
 The downloading and preparation is available in the `util/prepare_data.py` file.
 Be sure to change the respective paths in the scripts.
+For each experiment, we add instruction on how to prepare the data.

+## Pretraining on `BirdSet`

-### Pretraining Data
+### Data
 You can run the script that downloads the `XCL` dataset from [Hugging Face](https://huggingface.co/datasets/DBD-research-group/BirdSet) and prepares it for pretraining to the curated `XCL-1.7M` from the terminal.
 Note that you need approximately 500 Gbs of disk space for the download (plus a little bit more for the prepared file).

 ```